-The path starts near the middle of the parking area.
-It drops down a few feet and then immediately climbs up steeply for 50 feet, then levels off (ignore any campsite or fire ring in this first 200-300 feet) walk through a pine-forest flat area and then swing to the left.
+The path starts near the east end of the parking area.
+It immediately climbs up for 30 +/- feet, then levels off (ignore any campsite or fire ring in this first 200-300 feet) walk through a pine-forest flat area and then swing to the left.
 Look for birch branches on the ground "directing" you.

-In about 3-5 minutes of walking ( NOT 15min, as some books say) you reach an open area, here the main path turns RIGHT down an embankment to where the old fire ring has been transformed into rocks marking the path [Approach Photo-1] [Note, to this point the path should have been clear, as this spot is a popular camping spot.
+In about 3-5 minutes of walking ( NOT 15min, as some books say) you reach an open area, here the main path turns RIGHT down an embankment.
+[Approach Photo-1] [Note, to this point the path should have been clear, as this spot is a popular camping spot.
 (Unfortunately "illegal" as it's too close to a stream for WMNF ) Cross Ham Brook here at a cairn.
-A few feet beyond the crossing the path turns LEFT and follows a tiny gully/stream* for 100 ft, steps over a blown-down tree, and, just in front of a 2nd downed tree, turns 90-degrees RIGHT to climb directly up the steep hillside.
-Follow the path and occasional cairns, flagging tape and faint yellow blazes.
+A few feet beyond the crossing the path turns LEFT and follows a tiny gully/stream* for 100 ft, steps over (a) blown-down tree(s), and, just in front of another downed tree, turns 90-degrees RIGHT to climb directly up the steep hillside.
+Follow the path and occasional cairns.

 Some key turns are:

-1) When the first steep section ends (about 3 min. beyond the 90-degree right-hand turn) you'll pass between two trees [Approach photo-2], step over a rotting log and drop down to the right into a shallow gully with a cairn.
+1) When the first steep section ends (about 3 min. beyond the 90-degree right-hand turn) you'll pass over a LARGE downed tree and then go between two trees [Approach photo-2], step over a rotting log and drop down to the right into a shallow gully with a cairn.
 About 20 ft beyond the cairn, turn 90-degrees left and up.
 [Approach photo-3] DO NOT CONTINUE UP THE SHALLOW GULLY.

-2) Soon you'll reach the site of the 2017-18 blowdown (a large bitch tree) the new path goes directly through this now, then turns left.
+2) Soon you'll reach the site of the 2017-18 blowdown (a large birch tree) the new path goes directly through this now, then turns left.

-3) Shortly thereafter, the path then levels out for a short distance while traversing left, then turns up right and passes next to a large boulder (1-stone cairn) and then turns up right very steeply for 100 ft, then makes a left and follows an ancient "skidder" (logging) road.
-You should start to see the "Carpet Slab" here.
+3) Shortly thereafter, the path levels out for a short distance while traversing left, then bends around to the right and passes next to a large boulder (stone cairn) and then turns up right very steeply for 100 ft.
+It then makes a left and follows an ancient "skidder" (logging) road.

-4) Avoid dropping left and low, but continue up along the old "skidder path" to a cairn, then drop down left and reach the far right of the Carpet Slab.
+4) Continue up along the old "skidder path" to a cairn, then drop down left and reach the far right of the Carpet Slab.
 The base of the climb "Carpet Slabber" is the open area about 25 ft from the far right of the slab.

 Approach should take 20-25 minutes (500 vertical ft, about 1/2 to 3/4 mile) to the first slab (Carpet Slab).
 The Main slab is just to the left further.